Physics-Driven Regularization of Deep Neural Networks for Enhanced Engineering Design and Analysis: Numerical examples

-In order to do apply the PI regularization, we only add a penalty term for the violation of the divergence-free condition (i.e. Equation \ref{mass}) of the velocity field, and leave violations from the momentum conservation equation~\ref{momentum} unpenalized.
-This is because the second penalty term would necessitate another independent surrogate to be built for the pressure field $P$.
-Therefore, since in the competing study \cite{hennigh2018git}, no surrogate for the pressure field was constructed, for the sake of a fair comparison, we only applied regularization to the velocity field surrogate.
-As a result, the PI regularization is given by
+In order to do apply the proposed regularization, we only add a penalty term for the violation of the divergence-free condition (i.e. Equation (\ref{mass})) of the velocity field, and leave violations from the momentum conservation equation (Equation (\ref{momentum})) unpenalized.
+This is because the second penalty term would necessitate another metamodel to be built for the pressure field $P$.
+Therefore, since in the competing study \cite{hennigh2018git}, no metamodel for the pressure field was constructed, for the sake of a fair comparison, we only applied regularization to the velocity field metamodel.
+As a result, the PD regularization is given by

-It should be noted that doing so, we are incorporating only partial prior knowledge about the physics in the PI regularization, and potential further improvement can be expected with the inclusion of the momentum penalty term.
+and the partial derivatives are calculated using automatic differentiation.
+It should be noted that we are incorporating only partial prior knowledge about the physics in the regularization, and potential further improvement can be expected with the inclusion of the momentum penalty term.

-For the CNN surrogate a U-network approach is used with residual layers \cite{he2016deep} similar to Pixel-CNN++ \cite{van2016conditional,Salimans2017PixeCNN} which is a class of powerful generative models \cite{goodfellow2016nips}.
+For the CNN metamodel a U-network approach is used with residual layers \cite{he2016deep} similar to Pixel-CNN++ \cite{van2016conditional,Salimans2017PixeCNN} which is a class of powerful generative models \cite{goodfellow2016nips}.
 For implementation, we used the source code provided by \cite{hennigh2018git}.
 The Adam optimization algorithm is used to solve the optimization problem defined in Equation \ref{minimize_loss}.
 Parameters $\beta_1$, $\beta_2$, and $\epsilon$ for the Adam optimizer are set to 0.9, 0.999, and $10^{-8}$, respectively.
 Batch size is set to 8.
 Learning rate is set to $10^{-4}$.
+For the PD regularization, the hyperparameter $\lambda_{\mathcal{N}}$ is tuned by training 5 different models and selecting the best one using cross-validation.